 M.F.A. in all creative areas of Dance and Theatre

-M.G.D.
+M.F.A. for the area of creative writing in English

+M.G.D in all studio areas of the Visual Arts

 Degree requirements shall be interpreted as requiring a degree from an institution accredited by an institutional accrediting agency that is recognized by the U.S. Secretary of Education or the foreign equivalent of such a degree.
 Equivalence of foreign degrees shall be evaluated by the regular faculty of the academic department and will be reviewed and approved by the college Ranking Tenure Evaluation Committee.
 Foreign degrees may be accepted as terminal degrees with documented evidence of equivalency and approval by the discipline as evidenced by its general acceptance in other universities and upon approval by the department and the Dean.
 In the event the terminal degree is not in the candidate's discipline, a terminal degree in a closely related discipline (as approved in writing by the Provost, in consultation with the Appointment, Promotion, Academic Freedom, and Tenure Committee and the Dean) shall be required.